 Citations

-Chicago / Turabian - Author Date Citation, 17th Edition (style guide)Clarke, Lewis Garrard, 1812-1897 and Milton Clarke.
+Chicago / Turabian - Author Date Citation, 18th Edition (Style Guide)Clarke, Lewis Garrard, 1812-1897 and Milton Clarke.
 1846.
 Narrative of the Sufferings of Lewis and Milton Clarke: Sons of a Soldier of the Revolution, During a Captivity of More Than Twenty Years, Among the Slaveholders of Kentucky, One of the so Called Christian States of North America.
-Boston: B. Marsh.
+B. Marsh.

-Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 17th Edition (style guide)Clarke, Lewis Garrard, 1812-1897 and Milton Clarke.
-Narrative of the Sufferings of Lewis and Milton Clarke: Sons of a Soldier of the Revolution, During a Captivity of More Than Twenty Years, Among the Slaveholders of Kentucky, One of the so Called Christian States of North America Boston: B. Marsh, 1846.
+Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 18th Edition (Style Guide)Clarke, Lewis Garrard, 1812-1897 and Milton Clarke.
+Narrative of the Sufferings of Lewis and Milton Clarke: Sons of a Soldier of the Revolution, During a Captivity of More Than Twenty Years, Among the Slaveholders of Kentucky, One of the so Called Christian States of North America.
+B. Marsh, 1846.